andimoto/keebcu/README.md

 ## Assembly
-- use sandpaper and a scalpel to clear the surface where parts get glued together.
-Double check if parts does not block each other.
+- Use sandpaper and a scalpel to clear the surface where parts get glued together.
+Double check if parts do not block each other.
-- glue the two case parts together carefully.
+- Glue the two case parts together carefully.
 Place them on a flat surface and put some books on each side, then put some glue into the rills.
-- wait until it is dry and put some more glue on it if needed.
+- Wait until it is dry and put some more glue on it if needed.
-- after some drying time you can put in the switches (it is possible that this will bend the keyboard)
+- After some drying time you can put in the switches (it is possible that this will bend the keyboard)
-  - maybe you need to add more glue when keyboard is bended
+  - Maybe you need to add more glue when keyboard is bended
-  - switches which will have stabilizers should be set with the champfer downwards.
+  - Switches which will have stabilizers should be set with the champfer downwards.
 Champfer is where LED placement is on the switch.
 Then the stabilizers have space inside the keycaps.
-- solder switches and diodes together (see directory wiring_sheets)
+- Solder switches and diodes together (see directory wiring_sheets)
-  - you can checkout qmk guide for handwiring -> https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire
+  - Checkout qmk guide for handwiring -> https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire
-- solder the controller onto the keyboard matrix and place the pcb inside the pcb holder of the lid.
+- Solder the controller onto the keyboard matrix and place the pcb inside the pcb holder of the lid.
-- build, flash and test your firmware (you can use this for testing https://keyboardchecker.com/)
+- Build, flash and test your firmware (you can use this for testing https://keyboardchecker.com/)
-- screw all parts together and place the risers if you need them (I recommend gluing the risers on the lids and then assembly them to the case)
+- Screw all parts together and place the risers if you need them (I recommend gluing the risers on the lids and then assembly them to the case)
-- if you use Costar Stabilizers, place the stabilizers downwards.
+- If you use Costar Stabilizers, place the stabilizers downwards.
-- have fun with your keyboard ;)
+- Have fun with your keyboard and start building your next keyboard ;)

 ## Printing advises
 - Use brim for keyboard case.
 As there are many holes, the plate adhesion can be weak and the corners can rise up a little bit.
 - Be careful with color changes.
 If color change is only at height of case stabilizer (not keycap stabilizers!!) or screw holes, there can be problems when screwing on the lid.
 I broke the top part of the scrw cylinder where the color change had no good adhesion the other layers.
-I recommend to do the color change at the last layer of the keyboard cases plate.
-(See https://github.com/andimoto/keebcu/tree/master/pics/img/screwHolesColorChange.jpg)
+I recommend to do the color change at the last layer of the keyboard cases plate as seen [here](https://github.com/andimoto/keebcu/tree/master/pics/img/screwHolesColorChange.jpg)
+  - Place color changes on the upper layer of the plate of the case.
+With this the walls have more adhesion on previous layers as seen [here](https://github.com/andimoto/keebcu/blob/master/pics/img/IMG_20210406_151457.jpg)
   - Note: though this issue may be fixed with the oval spacers for the screws, double check the stability of the screw holes by printing a small prototyp with color change where you want it.
 - Notice, when placing the switches into the plate, the keyboard case will bend (mid up, sides down) there is the variable 'switchHoleTolerance' which you can modifiy if needed.
 This could reduce this kind of bending, but also make the switches more loose.
-- normally the lid parts do not need any brim.
+- Normally the lid parts do not need any brim.
-- check if your printer prints right-angled.
+- Check if your printer prints right-angled.
 I had issues with my Prusa Mini printing exact squared parts.
 More info [here](https://forum.prusaprinters.org/forum/how-do-i-print-this-printing-help/how-to-fix-bending-of-a-box/).

 ## todo
 - create selectable space (in y direction) between function row and next rows (DONE: fRowSeparator)